edenma5/MSApps-HA/README.md

 # MSApps-HA

-Home Assignment of the MSapps company
+Home Assignment of MSapps company

 Assignment requirements are attached.